alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 nobody decided on. `EXPECTED_CYCLE` in `packages/compiler/src/enricher/stdlib.ts`
 is where it is stated.

+Two files sit on a line for the same reason `Comparable` does. `Orderable.es` extends `Comparable` and is written on `compare`, so it follows `Comparable.es`, which follows `Ordering.es`, which follows `Protocols.es`.
+And `Protocols.es` imports NOTHING, which is what keeps the frozen shape at one cycle:
+`Boolean.es` conforms to `Equatable`, so a `Boolean` import here would close a second circle.
+That is why `Equatable.isNot`'s body is an `if` rather than `@::is(other)::negate()` — a body that reaches no Namespace needs no import.
+`Orderable.es` is under no such rule and imports `Boolean` and `Ordering` freely, because nothing imports it back.

 ### The rest

 A single Diagnostic anywhere in here is a compiler-developer error and throws,